-Biko is a sweet rice cake made with glutinous rice boiled in coconut milk and brown sugar.
+Biko is a sweet sticky rice cake made with glutinous rice boiled in coconut milk and brown sugar.
 Finally, this super sweet dessert dish is topped crispy coconut curds made from boiling coconut cream, known as latik.
-Our biko recipe shows you exactly how to make this popular snack, usually enjoyed in the afternoon, or at parties, gatherings, fiestas, and at New Years and Christmas events.
+This biko recipe shows you exactly how to make this popular snack, usually enjoyed in the afternoon, or at parties, gatherings, fiestas, and at New Years and Christmas events.

 It’s All About The Rice

 Rice is a staple food in the Philippines.
 It’s almost like a partner for every meal.
 A main course isn’t complete without sticky rice.
 The starchy cereal grain is so common in the Philippines that you will see it at every breakfast, lunch and dinner sitting.
-There are as many as 300 varieties of rice in the the country.
+There are as many as 300 varietie in the the country.
 Sinandomeng, for example, is a soft rice grain that is roasted.
 Another popular Filipino rice variety is Dinorado rice, which has a natural fragrant aroma.
 Rice grain is one of the most important foods in the Philippines and has inspired many sweet and savory dishes with a touch of Filipino taste.

 When serving Biko, some cooks wrap them separately, some place them in bamboo trays, and some cut them into different shapes.
 Others serve the sweet treat directly from the pan to the table.
 Biko can be kept in the fridge for a week and goes perfect with cocoa, coffee or milk.

 Modern Biko recipes sometimes combine ube (purple yam), to give the dish a beautiful purple hue.
 Buko pandan flavoring and coloring is a popular addition that gives Biko a bright neon touch.
 Some cooks like to top Biko with chocolate, cheese and other sweets to keep up with the different tastes of the generation.
+Now let's learn how to make Biko.

-Biko is a sweet snack or dessert made with glutinous rice boiled in coconut milk and brown sugar.
+Biko is a sweet snack or dessert made with glutinous rice boiled in coconut milk and sugar.
 Topped with crispy coconut curds, this popular snack is enjoyed as an afternoon treat or shared at parties and events.

 - 1 cup Sticky or glutinous rice